TimotheeL/OpenGLCircuitRace/README.md

-# OpenGLCircuitRace
+# OpenGL Circuit Race Project
-A University project developped with C++ and OpenGL.
-This project is a little race game developped by Nicolas Bouchard, Timothée Guy and Timothée Laurent.
-In this game, you can control a car and drive it on a circuit.
+This project is a little race game in which you can control a car and drive it around a circuit.
+This game was developped as part of the OpenGL optional class taught in the 1st year of Master's degree in Computer Science at the Université de Franche-Comté.

 ### Requirements
 - The circuit is flat;